Deliver “Delight and Passion” to people

 The Magical Literature Museum (Eiko Kadono Children's Literature Museum, Edogawa Ward), which also opened in November 2023, is another project that Tashiro will never forget.

-Tashiro: "Eiko Kadono is a children's author known for "Kiki's Delivery Service" and is also a recipient of the Hans Christian Andersen Award, known as the Nobel Prize of children's literature.
-We were in charge of the displays design and construction project for the literature museum, which aims to pass on her imaginative worldview and achievements to future generations.
+Tashiro: "Eiko Kadono is a children's literature author known for 'Kiki's Delivery Service,' and is also a recipient of the International Hans Christian Andersen Award, often called the Nobel Prize of children's literature.
+I was in charge of displays design and construction project for the literary museum, which aims to pass on her imaginative worldview and achievements to future generations."

 The Magical Literature Museum was created as a place where children can freely choose books, pick them up, and enjoy them, thereby nurturing a rich imagination.
 In the process of creating the Literature Museum, we learned a lot from the invaluable experience of creating an unformed imagination together with many people, including the people of Edogawa Ward, Eiko Kadono, art director Mario Kuboshi, the people at Eiko Kadono's office, architectural firms, landscape design firms, publishers, and our own internal members and partner companies.